|Home > About|

-The CRC houses work on a number of significant research communication projects
+The CRC has worked on a number of significant projects in opening access to scholarly communication:

 The CRC houses the work of SHERPA (http://www.sherpa.ac.uk/), which is a body which has been active in open access research communications for six years.
 There is a SHERPA partnership of over 30 research-led institutions in the UK.

-There are three principal SHERPA services for open access information -- RoMEO, JULIET, OpenDOAR.
+There are four principal SHERPA services supporting work for open access information — RoMEO, JULIET, OpenDOAR and FACT.
 SHERPA has previously been awarded the SPARC Europe Award for Outstanding Achievements in Scholarly Communication for our work in open access, particularly for these services. http://www.sherpa.ac.uk/news/award.html

 RoMEO provides information on publishers copyright contracts, as an advisory service for academic authors wishing to archive their work on line. http://www.sherpa.ac.uk/romeo